projectunic0rn/pub/content/blog/2019-05-29-contributing-part-i-getting-started/index.md

 git merge master
 ```

-This updates your default branch first and then switch to your topic branch to
+This updates the default branch, and then switch to your topic branch to merge
-merge the updates.
+the updates.

 Alternatively: